ayworld/Checkmate/README.md

 2. GnuMake for Win32 (For compiling and generating exe)
 3. Inno Setup (For building installer via iss install script)
 4. MinGW (Contains g++ compiler for Qt project)
+5. Visual Studio 2013+ (Express will do fine.
+Needed for building compiler)

 Internet shortcuts are provided for all four tools, but not the tools themselves.